cloudability/metrics-agent/CONTRIBUTING.md

     changes, cross-referencing any related bugs/PRs.
   * open your PR against the `master` branch.

 Pull request must pass all CI tests before we will merge it.
-If you're seeing an error and don't think it's your fault, it may not be!
-[Join us on Slack][slack] or send  us an email, and together we'll get it sorted out.

 ### Keep it small, focused